bshirose/bshirose.github.io/_pages/about.md

 I'm Burhan, a passionate graduate student at [Carnegie Mellon University](https://www.ri.cmu.edu/ri-people/burhanuddin-shirose/) specializing in Robotics.
 My strong foundation in planning and controls, combined with expertise in programming languages and software tools like Python, C/C++, ROS, Solidworks, and more, equips me to tackle complex engineering challenges.

 My research at Carnegie Mellon's Robotics Institute focuses on innovative projects, such as [decentralized multi-agent systems](https://www.ri.cmu.edu/project/mmpug-multi-model-perception-uber-good/) for search and rescue missions and optimizing control systems for various applications.
-I've also made contributions to publications, reflecting my dedication to advancing the field.
+I've also made contributions to academia via publications, reflecting my dedication to advancing the field.

 I'm excited about the future of robotics and eager to collaborate on cutting-edge projects.
 Let's connect and explore opportunities to make a difference in the world of engineering and technology together.